 Creative Placekeeping

 Placekeeping is a multi-faceted approach to the planning, design and management of public spaces.
-Placekeeping (or as some call it, placemaking) capitalizes on a local community's assets, inspiration, and potential, with the intention of creating public spaces that promote people's health, happiness, and well being.
+Placekeeping (or as some call it, placemaking) capitalizes on a local community's assets, inspiration, and potential, with the intention of creating public spaces that promote people's health, happiness, and wellbeing.
 At ACDC, we believe in community development as a holistic approach, and placekeeping is just one of the ways in which we support and mobilize residents to engage in community planning.

 Hudson Street Stoop